Kalshi Fees Explained: The Real Cost Per Trade

 5. Track Your Fee Spend Religiously

 Download your transaction history from Kalshi regularly and calculate your total fee expense as a percentage of gross profit.
-If fees are eating more than 15-20% of your gross gains, you are probably trading too many marginal setups.
+You’ll also want these records come tax season.
+If fees are eating more than 15-20% of your gross gains, you’re probably trading too many marginal setups.
 Tighten your filters.

 How Kalshi Fees Compare

-If you are evaluating which platform to trade on, fees should be a primary consideration.
+If you’re evaluating which platform to trade on, fees should be a primary consideration.
 A strategy that is profitable on a zero-fee platform might be underwater on Kalshi, and vice versa.

 The Bottom Line

-Kalshi fees are not predatory, but they are not trivial either.
+Kalshi fees are not predatory, but they’re not trivial either.
 At $0.02 per contract per side, they create a meaningful hurdle rate that every trader needs to account for.
-The traders who consistently profit on Kalshi are not the ones finding the most trades — they are the ones finding trades with enough edge to comfortably clear the fee bar.
+The traders who consistently profit on Kalshi are not the ones finding the most trades — they’re the ones finding trades with enough edge to comfortably clear the fee bar.

 Before you place your next trade, ask yourself: is my expected edge at least 3-4x the fee cost?
 If the answer is no, that trade is probably not worth making.
 Discipline around fee-adjusted edge is one of the simplest strategies that separates profitable traders from everyone else, and it costs you nothing to implement.